felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/food-ordering-platforms.md

 ---

-**IMPORTANT NOTE:** Lightspeed K Series was formerly known as iKentoo. iKentoo Bridge will soon be renamed Lightspeed Bridge to align with the new name.
+**IMPORTANT NOTE:** Lightspeed Restaurant (K Series) was formerly known as iKentoo. iKentoo Bridge will soon be renamed Lightspeed Bridge to align with the new name.

 ---